Daniel Hannan: Nationalism

-Oxford college.
-There is a sense from all of them of living out a caricature.
-None of them thinks they have signed up for the narrow version of nationalism written in blood."

 Electoral reform

 Hannan argues in his writings and in the media (for example, during an appearance on Question Time on BBC television on 28 May 2009) for ballot initiatives (whereby electors can directly enact legislation as happens in Switzerland), a power of recall (whereby a sitting Member of Parliament can be forced to submit to re-election if enough of the local electorate support this), fixed term parliaments, local and national referendums, open primaries and the abolition of party lists.
 He is also an advocate of Single Transferable Vote as a replacement for the UK's First Past The Post system of voting.

 Economic policy

 Hannan wrote in March 2011, criticizing anti-austerity protesters, stating they "have decided to indulge their penchant for empty, futile, self-righteous indignation".
 He remarked, "After 'No Cuts!' the marchers' favourite slogan was 'Fairness!'
 All right, then...How about being fair to our children, whom we have freighted with a debt unprecedented in peacetime?"

 A supporter of the 'leave' campaign in the 2016 Brexit vote, Hannan writes regularly about the United Kingdom's future international trade relationship once it leaves the EU.
 In September 2017, he became the founding president of the Institute for Free Trade (IFT), a free-market think tank based in London.
 Following the creation of the UK Government's Department for International Trade (DIT) to prepare for international trading arrangements after Brexit, the IFT states its aims as filling the gap in UK-based research and expertise on trade issues.
 Chuka Umunna has described the organisation as "fanatical hard Brexit-supporting ideologues".

 The IFT briefly changed its name to "Initiative for Free Trade" after it emerged that permission to use the title "Institute", which is protected by law, had not been granted by Companies House and the Business Secretary.
 However, in Summer 2018, the name was restored.
 The IFT advisory board includes prominent Brexit advocates such as former Australian Prime Minister Tony Abbott and former Home Secretary Michael Howard.

 Hannan has suggested that the UK adopt a globally free-trading policy after Brexit, and has suggested that the UK should join the trans-pacific partnership.
 Trade experts have routinely criticised such a position for ignoring the impracticality of creating as close trading relationships as those the UK already has as a member of the single market.

 Hannan is on the International Board of Students for Liberty, a non-profit group operating globally to encourage classical liberalism and liberal economics.